dvespasiani/atac-seq-preprocessing/README.md

 ```
 Rscript ./bin/plot-peak-qcs.R
 ```
 At the moment this script will only return you a plot with the distribution of peak sizes for your set of peaks.
-If I will think/come across with other QCs I will incorporate them in here
+If I will think/come across with other QCs I will incorporate them in here.
 ### Fraction Reads in Peaks (FRiP)
 It represents the proportion of all mapped reads that fall into the called peak regions.
 FRiP scores positively correlates with the number of regions.
 According to ENCODE: "*FRiP should be >0.3, though values greater than 0.2 are acceptable*". <br/>
 FRiP calculation is already included in the snakemake pipeline, see `rule_frip` in `rules/peak-calling.smk`.
 However, to generate a barchart with the FRiP scores for each of your samples run:
 ```
 Rscript ./bin/plot-frip-summary.R -i path/to/input/dir/with/frip/result/
 ```